deathbeam/luncheon-frontend/README.md

 node rest.js
 ```

 This will start REST server at `http://localhost:3000`.
 Login username is `admin` and password is `admin`.
+Our server will generate some random data, so do not be terrified by lunches with names like `name animal beyond window officer bicycle throughout however` :smile:.
+POST modifications of data is not implemented in out REST emulator (I am too lazy for this), so it will just handle routes and log POST body to console.